-A few years ago, Big Data was all the rouse and still is.
+A few years ago, Big Data was all the rage and still is.
 However, Gamification has now joined “Big Data”, “AI” and “Machine Learning” as one of the hottest topics in the world of iGaming.
 But what is Gamification actually, and does everyone understand it the same way?

 From our studies, we have found that there is a large difference between the definition of Gamification, What people think when they hear the word Gamification and what CEOs actually believe Gamification can (and will) do for their companies.
 Hopefully, this article can help clear up a few misconceptions.